apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

   Refer to [Lucene based Sorting][OAK-2196] for more details

 type
 : JCR Property type.
-Can be one of `Date`, `Boolean`, `Double` or `Long`.
+Can be one of `Date`, `Boolean`, `Double` , `String` or `Long`.
 Mostly inferred from the indexed value.
-However in some cases where same property type is not used consistently across various nodes then it would recommened to specify the type explicitly.
+However in some cases where same property type is not used consistently across various nodes then it would recommended to specify the type explicitly.

 propertyIndex